Category Archives: f) Apologetics, & Interpretations

 Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; Matthew 5:43-44

 Hating your enemy is a natural, instinctive reaction.
-However, loving your enemy is one of the great distinguishing characteristics of Christianity.
-This goes against what the world would do; it is only possible in a life transformed by the Holy Spirit.
+However, loving your enemy is one of the great distinguishing traits of Christianity.
+This goes against what the world would do; it is only possible through a life changed by the Holy Spirit.

 Pray About Everything